Improving Zero and Few-Shot Abstractive Summarization with Intermediate Fine-tuning and Data Augmentation: Zero-shot Transfer Results

 \textbf{Wikipedia vs target domain unlabeled data:} While Wikipedia is a natural source of unlabeled data, we tested whether creating unsupervised data from unlabeled in-domain data improved results.
 We performed the same dataset creation treating the source data of the target domain as we did the Wikipedia data.
 This resulted in about 60k examples for CNNDM and 200k examples for XSum.
-Fine-tuning on this data, however, resulted in a performance of about 38.08 R1 (vs 39.11 on WikiTransfer data) for CNNDM and 25.83 R1 (vs 31.85 on WikiTransfer data) for XSum.
-The removal of the first sentences may remove too much information in the case of CNNDM, while for XSum, which already has an initial sentence headline removed as the summary, the first sentence may not constitute a very good summary of the remainder of the document.
+Fine-tuning on this data, however, resulted in a performance of 38.08/25.83 ROUGE-1 for CNNDM and XSum (vs 39.11/31.85 on WikiTransfer data).
+The removal of the first sentences may remove too much information in the case of CNNDM, while for XSum, which already has an initial sentence headline removed as the summary, the first sentence may not constitute a very good summary of the remaining document.
 Wikipedia data often contains multi-paragraph introductions; thus the removal of the first few sentences may still leave a pyramid-structured document with coherent informative content placed at the front.
 This result supports the emphasis on learning the subaspects of the target domain over simply in-domain training.
-An analysis of the output of intermediate fine-tuning on CNNDM revealed that the output was more abstractive, due to information present in the summary not being directly stated in the source, than fine-tuning on Wikipedia.
-We also experimented with further in-domain pretraining of the denoising autoencoder objective before zero-shot transfer, but this did not result in consistent improvements across datasets. \TableAll
+An analysis of the output of intermediate fine-tuning on CNNDM reveals that the output was more abstractive, due to information present in the summary not being directly stated in the source, than fine-tuning on Wikipedia.
+We also experiment with further in-domain pretraining of BART before zero-shot transfer, but this does not result in consistent improvements across datasets.